-(6) The person conducting the commercial activities provides assurances the business will comply with all relevant local legal requirements, e.g., licenses, work permits, and similar regulations.
+(6) The person conducting the commercial activities provides assurances that the business will comply with all relevant local legal requirements, e.g., licenses, work permits, and similar regulations.

 d.
-If any commercial activity approved under either paragraphs b or c of this section causes environmental contamination of the living space or grounds, or increased operating or continuing maintenance costs to the U.S. Government, the occupant must pay the increased costs attributable to such use.
+If any commercial activity approved under either paragraphs b or c of this section causes environmental contamination of the living space or grounds, or increased fire and life safety risk or operating/continuing maintenance costs to the U.S. Government, the occupant must pay the increased costs attributable to such use.
 The occupant is responsible for the installation cost of any equipment, as well as for returning the property to its former condition.
 Additionally, under no circumstances will the COM or Assistant Secretary approve a commercial activity requiring the regular presence of the spouse’s/family member’s employees in the residence, notwithstanding paragraphs b and c of this section.
 Finally, the COM or the Assistant Secretary may, at any time, revoke approval of a commercial activity approved pursuant to this section if the activity no longer meets any of the above standards.

 15 FAM 247 SURRENDER OF RESIDENTIAL QUARTERS

 a.
 When any employee occupying U.S. Government-held quarters is scheduled to depart post permanently, the occupant must surrender the premises on or before the last day of duty at post.
 The COM/PO, or the U.S. representative to an international organization, may make exceptions to this requirement, in which case the occupant must surrender the premises within a specified time.